JayYardley/Xbox-Magic-Patches-by-Jay/README.md

 + >"0x120"
 + >"00000120"
 + >"0x00000120"

+##### Append:
++ >#This patch record adds the corresponding data exclusively onto the end of the XBE, nowehere else.
++ >APPEND:AABBCCDD

+The colon is a separator for the Append record type and data.

 Patch records can theoretically go on forever.
 If you were looking to create a .JMP file, download one from here and recycle the formatting I use.
 Alternatively you can generate a templated .JMP using a stock .XBE and a patched .XBE here: [XBE2Magic](https://www.jayxbox.com/Retail-Game-Modification/XBE2Magic.php)